 Representing a company being sued by numerous finance companies for allegedly executing numerous non-regulated hire agreements concerning office equipment.
 The company alleges that it knew nothing of these agreements and that its finance director conspired with the supplier to execute the hire agreements for their own benefit.
 The claim is worth approximately £900,000.

-He is instructed in a range of commercial disputes that include contractual disputes, directors/trustees breach of fiduciary duties, construction disputes, minority shareholders, s.994 petitions, finance, and professional negligence.
+He is instructed in a range of commercial disputes that include contractual disputes, directors/trustees breach of fiduciary duties, minority shareholders, s.994 petitions, finance, claims under the Commercial Agents Directive and professional negligence.
 His experience in commercial litigation means that he can act in most types of insolvency matters.

-Heat Trace (UK) Ltd v Heat Trace Ltd (2020)– Acting for the Claimant in this long running dispute in which the Claimant alleges that the Defendant breached the terms of a Distribution Agreement which has caused losses in excess of £1,000,000.
+Heat Trace (UK) Ltd v Heat Trace Ltd (2020)– Acted for the Claimant in this long running dispute in which the Claimant alleges that the Defendant breached the terms of a Distribution Agreement.

 Namalco Construction v EMBD (2019) – A $150 million dispute involving significant infrastructure projects in Trinidad & Tobago.
 James is instructed as a junior on behalf of Namalco Construction.
 Namalco are seeking payment of approximately $150 million in respect of major road and infrastructure projects that they were contracted to complete by Estate Management & Business Development Company Limited (EMBD).
 The contracts in dispute are based upon the Fédération Internationale Des Ingénieurs-Conseils (FIDIC) Red Book.
 The dispute is multi-layered and complex.
 EMBD have raised issues over the quality of the works, the quantities used, the prices applied and have made allegations that the Contract Supervisors failed to act independently.
 There are serious allegations that the bidding process was flawed because Namalco were part of a cartel.